 Renters who are seeking help after direct or indirect effects from the coronavirus pandemic can apply starting 8 a.m.
 Wednesday at rentalassistancepbc.org.
 Homeowners or tenants renting out their family’s homes with a mortgage are not eligible.

 Applicants may receive up to 12 months of assistance with up to three months in advance.
 Payments will be made directly to the… Read More

 On August 31, Gov. Ron DeSantis extended the moratorium on evictions and foreclosures in Florida through October 1, 2020.

-If you need mortgage or rent relief, contact your landlord or servicer first to let them know about your financial situation.
+If you need mortgage or rent relief, contact your landlord or service first to let them know about your financial situation.
 More information is available below with national, state and local resources.